If I Had a Million: Grandma

-The last beneficiary is Mary Walker, one of many unhappy elderly women consigned to a rest home run by Mrs. Garvey (an uncredited Blanche Friderici).
+The last beneficiary is Mary Walker, one of many unhappy elderly women consigned to a rest home run by Mrs. Garvey.
 Mrs. Garvey is a petty tyrant who enforces her rules rigorously, to the displeasure of her charges, especially the spirited, defiant Mary.
 Mary uses her money to turn the tables.
 She pays Mrs. Garvey and the rest of the staff just to sit in rocking chairs while she and the other residents have a wonderful time partying and dancing with their gentleman friends.

 Mary's spirit even reinvigorates John Glidden.
 Glidden ignores his doctor and looks forward to spending time with Mary.